joseivansandoya/popgifs/README.md

 ### 2. Identify React components and design Redux store
 Nothing better than a sketch to figure out what the components and also Redux store will be

 ![Diagram](https://github.com/joseivansandoya/popgifs/blob/master/assets/diagram.jpg)

 Main components:
 - ImagesListScreen
 - ImageDetailScreen

-Redix store:
+Redux store:
 - List data (loading and error flags)
 - Image detail data (loading and error flags)

 ### 3. Project structure (src)
-Keeping in mind mainatinability purposes the *src* directory was structures as follows:
+Keeping in mind mainatinability purposes, the *src* directory was structures as follows:
 - **actions**: repository for all Redux actions
 - **components**: in addition to the main screen components, this directory contains all **ui** ones (Header, SearchPanel, ImageItem, etc.)
 - **reducers**: repository for all Redux reducers